lupfoss/lupmgr/README.md

 to Lightup:

 ```
-# send public key to Lightup
+# send public key to Lightup for activation
 ```

 After getting a go-ahead from Lightup to proceed to part two of setup, run the following: